pabloum/MazeResolver/README.md

 This code resvolves a Maze of 25x25 which consumes the API mentioned in the section [API Specs](#API-specs).

-For solving the Maze, I currently hace implemented 2 algorithms:
+For solving the Maze, I currently have implemented 2 algorithms:

 1. Wall Follower Algorithm
 2. One created by me called Direction Algorithm in de code